Sliders on Websites Don’t Work

 It’s time to ditch the slider.

-Now that you have read why carousel sliders are bad for your website and audience, it is time to replace them with some better alternatives.
+Now that you have read why carousel sliders on websites don’t work, it is time to replace them with some better alternatives.

 Before you remove that content, first go back and take a look at the content you were offering.
 Per your web statistics and user feedback, you should be able to pull out one prominent message that resonates with your audience.
 Take that content and replace your slider with it.
 Depending on how your website is built, you could display a static image or a video loop coupled with a headline and call-to-action.
 Your new content should help set a great first impression and guide your audience toward a particular goal, regardless of which device they are on.
 A win for both you and your audience.